facelessuser/wcmatch/docs/src/markdown/glob.md

 >>> glob.raw_escape(r'some/path?/\x2a\x2afile\x2a\x2a{}.txt', unix=True)
 ```

-!!! new "New 5.0"
+/// new | New 5.0
 The `unix` parameter is now `None` by default.
 Set to `True` to force Linux/Unix style escaping or set to `False` to
 force Windows style escaping.

-!!! new "New 7.0"
+///

+/// new | New 7.0
 `{`, `}`, and `|` will be escaped in Windows drives.
 Additionally, users can escape these characters in Windows
 drives manually in their match patterns as well.

 `raw_chars` option was added.
+///

 ### `glob.is_magic` {: #is_magic}